 "We found that envy leads to more resume fraud, in terms of fabricating and embellishing their information on their resume, but particularly when they face high temporal pressure in [a] job search," Lee said.

 For the study, researchers looked at two groups of job seekers to measure job search envy at different career points.
 They first surveyed 335 unemployed job seekers from an internet job board serving the southeastern portion of the United States.
 They also surveyed 77 graduates of a large U.S. university over a two-year period while they searched for both internships and full-time jobs.
 [Lying on your resume?
 Find out which lies are the worst.]

 The study's authors found that the resume fraud became more common with the unemployed job seekers the longer they were forced to look for work.
 In addition, more master's students started embellishing their resumes when they began moving from the less critical internship search to the more critical full-time job search.

 "When they feel envy, they rely more on resume fraud than making constructive search efforts," Lee said.

 The study's authors believe the research can help hiring managers get a better feel for which job candidates' resumes might not be completely factual.

 "If you're a hiring manager and applicants are coming from a very close cohort where they may feel very competitive to each other, be aware of the possibility that envy may impact what's on their resumes,” Lee said in a statement.
 "Also, if you're a career counselor and you know someone who is very competitive and may be experiencing envy, you can try to help them affirm their self-worth to channel that envy into more constructive efforts in resume and interview preparation."

-The study was co-authored by Michelle Duffy, a professor at the University of Minnesota; Christine Henle, an associate professor at Colorado State University; and Kiyoung Lee, an assistant professor at the University at Buffalo in New York.
+The study was co-authored by Brian Dineen, an associate professor at Purdue University; Michelle Duffy, a professor at the University of Minnesota; and Christine Henle, an associate professor at Colorado State University.